phette23/my-dotfiles/README.md

 This started off as a fork of Mathias Bynen's [excellent OS X dotfiles](https://github.com/mathiasbynens/dotfiles), but I need to break it off into a separate project because I want a set of cross-platform dotfiles I can use on both Mac and Linux machines.
 I'm probably going to keep an eye on the original repository for useful commits, but it's mostly going to branch off.
 Making a separate project also gives me more control over how the files are organized, as there's a lot in the original I don't use or that's growing too long.

-I'm keeping the MIT license as that's what the original repo was under.
+I kept the MIT license as that's what the original was under.

 ## To Use

+You can clone the project and run `bootstrap.sh` to get started. `update.sh` is a subset of `bootstrap.sh` which syncs only the inc directory with the home folder; it's useful because the files in inc tend to be the most frequently edited ones.

-You can clone the whole project and run `bootstrap.sh` to get started.
-For a fresh install, the `apt-get.sh` and `brew.sh` scripts in the config directory install packages using apt and homebrew respectively.
-The `osx.sh` script is a set of defaults for OS X. `update.sh` is meant to be run periodically to sync commonly updated files in the repo with the home directory.
+For a fresh OS install, the `apt-get.sh` and `brew.sh` scripts in the config directory install packages using apt and homebrew respectively. `cask.sh` will install Mac apps using [homebrew cask](https://github.com/phinze/homebrew-cask).
+The `osx.sh` script is a set of defaults for OS X.

 ## Structure

-Everything is sourced through .bash\_profile. .bashrc just sources .bash\_profile.
-The filenames explain what's in a given file (e.g. .aliases has, surprise, aliases).
+Everything is sourced through `.bash\_profile`; `.bashrc` just sources `.bash\_profile`.
+The filenames explain what's in a given file (e.g. `aliases.sh` has, surprise, aliases).

+The files which `.bash\_profile` includes are in the *inc* folder of this project.
+To keep file sizes down, some of these files are sourced indirectly through other inc files, rather than directly via `.bash_profile`.
+For instance, `functions.sh` sources a series of "cheat sheet" reminder functions in `cheat-sheet.sh`.

-One-time setup scripts meant to be run on a brand new system reside in "setup."
+One-time setup scripts meant to be run on a brand new OS reside in *setup*.

-Global configuration files reside in the "config" folders.
-If you're looking for a file which ends in "rc" it's probably in here (other than .bashrc).
+Global configuration files reside in the *config* folders.
+If you're looking for a file which ends in "rc" it's probably in here (other than `.bashrc`).

-Shell customizations are in the root of the project, so that's where functions, aliases, and Bash settings will be.